kdelwat/Yawirra/history/index.md

 colonial, and independent.
 The first is dealt with in [pre-settlement](/yawirra/presettlement/), while the remainder is detailed here.

-# The Australian Colonial War
+# The Yawirran Colonial War

-In August 1832, all French colonies institute mandatory gold licenses for miners.
+In August 1832, all French colonies instituted mandatory gold licenses for miners.
 France, concerned about British influence in their colonies, created a seperate license class for British miners which was more expensive, and carried restricted rights and higher taxation.
 A series of protests by British miners